bmillare/dj.fressian/README.md

 ## Implementation

 Currently it is a blatant copy/paste of `org.fressian.api`.
 This library exists merely for convenience.
+I also added a handler for vectors.

 ## Usage